root670/Starch/README.md

 * Unattended installation.
 You only need to specify a device to install to
 * Boots to StepMania running in its own X session without a desktop environment
 * Downloads and compiles latest StepMania revision from GitHub
-* Uses latest NVIDIA driver
+* Uses proprietary NVIDIA driver if an NVIDIA graphics card is installed

 ## System Requirements

-* 64-bit CPU
-* NVIDIA GeForce 600 or newer graphics card
 * System capable of booting in UEFI mode
 * Internet connection at time of installation